polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 Since the **[data.connect]** slot actually takes a lambda object, you can also add any amount of other lambda invocations inside of the lambda object supplied to the slot, allowing you to for instance create loops, conditional executions, etc, _inside_ of your invocation to **[data.connect]**.
-This is also true for all other slots taking a lambda object, such as for instance **[data.transaction.create]**, etc.
+This is also true for all other slots taking a lambda object, such as for instance **[data.transaction.create]**.
 Inside your lambda object, an invocation towards your database such as e.g. **[data.read]**, will be using this database connection, as long as the type of database is matching.
 The database connection will be kept open, and implicitly used, for the entirety of the lambda object.
 If you need another database